Mitsubishi Materials Corporation

 Overseas study program A system that dispatches employees desiring to study overseas who have passed an internal selection to graduate schools, etc. in Japan or abroad

-Position change A system that employees are allowed to change their positions in specific areas to new positions where they can demonstrate their capabilities from a company-wide perspective.
+Position change A system that employees are allowed to change their positions in specific areas to new positions where they can demonstrate their capabilities from a Company-wide perspective.

-Status of Utilization of the Systems, etc. (FY2023)
+Status of Utilization of the Systems, etc. (FYE March 2024)

 • To develop an environment in which it is easy for employees to take paid leave as part of measures to increase the percentage of paid leave taken, we have determined days when employees are strongly recommended to take paid leave and days when employees are encouraged to take paid leave, before or following holidays, etc. Thus, we recommend employees to proactively take paid leave.